Overwhelmed Parents Need to Start HERE to Define the Problem

 Group the Offenses

 Next, group the offenses around character qualities.
 That is, look for common threads in the offenses that are an indication of a bigger heart issue.
 For example, one mom was discouraged with her son because he continually resisted chores, wasn’t completing his work at school, and gave her a hard time when she asked for help around the house.
+See how to love your kids when they need correction.
 She saw a common thread in the reality that her son didn’t like to work hard and resisted work whenever it was presented.
 She called it a “work ethic” but you could easily give it a character quality name such as perseverance or determination.

 Warren recognized that his son Cory had a lack of compassion.
 Cory was mean to his sister, made fun of people who were different than him, and liked to play tricks on people he didn’t even know just to get a laugh.
 The grouping of the offenses around a character quality helped Warren to see the real need in his son’s life.
 He looked for ways to develop compassion in his son.
 They talked more about hurt feelings, how humor can be offensive, and went out of their way to help people in need.